 A reverse mortgage is a great tool for those looking to supplement their income in retirement.
 Many use it for home repairs, paying off an existing mortgage, daily expenses, grandchildren, and for an accessible nest egg that they don't currently have.
 Money from the reverse mortgage can be taken in a lump sum, monthly payments, or in a credit line.

-Sometimes life situations change, like receiving an inheritance or wanting to move closer to adult children.
-Paying off a reverse mortgage might make sense in these situations.
 A reverse mortgage borrower can pay off a reverse mortgage at any time, just like a conventional mortgage.
 There are no prepayment penalties with a reverse mortgage.
 You can pay the lender directly or you can sell your home and the loan will be paid off through escrow.
 All equity in the home is yours.

 When considering a reverse mortgage, it is important to take a look at your future plans.
 What are your plans for the upcoming years and do you see yourself living in this home long term?
 If you plan on moving in the next few years then it might be better to hold off on getting a reverse mortgage until you are in your new home.
 You can even consider purchasing a new home with a reverse mortgage by using a Reverse Mortgage For Purchase.